Struct TimeSliceInfo

 Source

-pub fn iter_ids(&self) -> impl Iterator<Item = &TimeSliceID>
+pub fn iter_ids(&self) -> Keys<'_, TimeSliceID, Dimensionless>

-Iterate over all TimeSliceIDs.
+Iterate over all TimeSliceIDs

 Source

-pub fn iter(&self) -> impl Iterator<Item = (&TimeSliceID, f64)>
+pub fn iter(&self) -> impl Iterator<Item = (&TimeSliceID, Dimensionless)>

-Iterate over all time slices.
+Iterate over all time slices

 Source

-pub fn iter_selection<'a>( &'a self, selection: &'a TimeSliceSelection, ) -> Box<dyn Iterator<Item = (&'a TimeSliceID, f64)> + 'a>
+pub fn iter_selections_at_level( &self, level: TimeSliceLevel, ) -> Box<dyn Iterator<Item = TimeSliceSelection> + '_>

 Source

-pub fn iterate_selection_share<'a>( &'a self, selection: &'a TimeSliceSelection, ) -> impl Iterator<Item = (&'a TimeSliceID, f64)>
+pub fn iter_selection_share<'a>( &'a self, selection: &'a TimeSliceSelection, level: TimeSliceLevel, ) -> Option<impl Iterator<Item = (TimeSliceSelection, Dimensionless)>>

 Iterate over a subset of time slices calculating the relative duration of each.